section-engineering-education/engineering-education/content/articles/handling-recyclerview-clicks-the-right-way/index.md

  alt: Handling RecyclerView Clicks the Right Way in Kotlin.
 ---

 Many developers tend to handle clicks on a `RecyclerView` the wrong way.
-In this tutorial, we will focus on the most appropriate way to handle clicks on a `RecyclerView`
+In this tutorial, we will focus on the most appropriate way to handle clicks on a `RecyclerView`.

 ## Prerequisites